FreelanceBarakat/kleinzeigen/README.md

 ## Your comments / remarks

+I chose to implement the code using a simple layered application with clean code.

 What would you do if you had more time?
+- Add code quality checks (To spot bugs and checkstyle..etc)
+- Test coverage ( plugins like Jacoco )
+- Add more types of tests (like but not limited to: Integration tests, performance tests)
+  - But since it was only asked to create unit tests, I only created unit tests.
+- Use code generation lib to eliminate boiler plate code ( like Lombok & Mapstruct)
+- Use more performant methods to read files.
+- Support more types/formats of CSV files.

 Which trade-offs did you take?

+* Simple implementation VS performant way to read files
-* FILL-ME 1
+* Focusing only on 1 type of csv files.
-* FILL-ME 2
+* Services are stateless.

 Have fun!